The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Proof of Theorem

-We want to utilise the Kuznetsov formula for which we borrow the test function from~\cite{DeshouillersIwaniec1986}.
-In practice, for $X, \, T > 1$ at our disposal we work with a test function whose integral transform behaves like $X^{it}$ with an exponential weight, constructed as
+We use the Kuznetsov formula for which we borrow~the test function from the work of Deshouillers--Iwaniec~\cite{DeshouillersIwaniec1986}.
+In fact, for $X, T \geq 1$, we choose~a test function whose integral transform behaves like $X^{it}$ with an exponential weight.
+We~define

-The Bessel--Kuznetsov transform\footnote{There is a typo in the definition of $\hat{\varphi}(t)$ in the past literature such as~\cite[p.68, line $-1$]{DeshouillersIwaniec1986} and~\cite[p.233, line $-3$]{LuoSarnak1995} (the imaginary unit $i$ was placed in the denominator instead of numerator).
-Actually the corrected version is to be~\eqref{Bessel-Kuznetsov-transform}.
+The Bessel--Kuznetsov transform\footnote{There is a typographical error in the definition of $\hat{\varphi}(t)$ in the antecedent work such as~\cite[p.68, line~$-1$]{DeshouillersIwaniec1986} and~\cite[p.233, line~$-3$]{LuoSarnak1995}, where the imaginary unit $i$ was placed in the denominator instead of the numerator.
+The correct version has to be~\eqref{Bessel-Kuznetsov-transform}.
 This explains the sign change in the definition of $\varphi(x)$.}